4paradigm/OpenMLDB/docs/en/use_case/OpenMLDB_Byzer_taxi.md

 ### 2.5 Training

-Use the `train` Byzer Lang command and its [inbuilt Linear Regression Algorithm](https://docs.byzer.org/#/byzer-lang/zh-cn/ml/algs/linear_regression) to train the model, and save it to `/model/tax-trip`.
+Use the `train` Byzer Lang command and its [built-in Linear Regression Algorithm](https://docs.byzer.org/#/byzer-lang/zh-cn/ml/algs/linear_regression) to train the model, and save it to `/model/tax-trip`.

 ```sql
 train trainning_table as LinearRegression.`/model/tax-trip` where